glowiep/ai-hashtag-generator/README.md

-# AI Keyword Extractor 💬
+# AI Hashtag Generator 💬

 This application is developed using Vite, React with TypeScript, and Chakra UI.
-It is integrated with OpenAI API to extract the best keywords based on the provided text.
-This is deployed on AWS Amplify.
+It is integrated with OpenAI API to generate a list of hashtag options based on the provided text.

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)